ruby-cube/rue/packages/planify/README.md

 <br/>

 ### `$listen(handler, options, config)`
 Sets up a listener.
-Depending on options and config, this could beahave as a one-time listener or a sustained listener.
+Depending on options and config, this could behave as a one-time listener or a sustained listener.

 #### Syntax
 ```tsx